radiolondra/Fabric-and-or-Node-Canvas-Issues/README.md

 # Fabric-Node-Canvas-Issues

+- Ubuntu 16.04.3
+- Nginx 1.10.3
+- NodeJs version: 8.10.0
-Node-Canvas version 1.6.10 on Ubuntu 16.04.3
+- Node-Canvas version 1.6.10
-Node Fabric version: 2.2.2
+- Node FabricJs version: 2.2.2
-NodeJS version: 8.10.0

-Using some javascript/HTML client side code, I create some Fabric objects (Textbox and Image fabric derived custom classes) onto an HTML canvas.
+Using some javascript/HTML client side code, I created some Fabric objects (Textbox and Image fabric derived custom classes) onto an HTML canvas.
 The HTML canvas has width=900 and height=510 (for example).

 Next I save the HTML canvas into a Json file (named for example, project23.viprj) and I send this file to a Ubuntu Nginx/Nodejs server application to create a PNG file.